 Why 1970s watches matter now

-There are practical reasons to be interested in 1970s watches.
-Parts availability is generally good.
-Movements are well-documented.
+There are practical reasons to care about 1970s watches.
+Parts are generally available.
+Movements are well documented.
 Servicing costs are manageable.
-And the prices, for most references, remain reasonable — the collector market has not yet fully recognised the quality of the decade's output.
+And for most references the prices are still reasonable, because the collector market has not yet fully caught up with how good the decade's output was.

-There is also an aesthetic case.
-1970s watches look different from 1960s watches and different again from 1980s ones.
-The decade has its own design vocabulary — integrated bracelets, angular cases, sector dials, the particular earthy palette that defines the era — and it is a vocabulary that rewards closer acquaintance.
+There is an aesthetic case too.
+1970s watches look different from 1960s ones, and different again from the 1980s.
+The decade has its own visual language of integrated bracelets, angular cases, sector dials and that earthy palette you start seeing everywhere once you look for it, and it is a language that rewards getting to know.

 The 1970s produced watches that represent the end of one era and the beginning of another.
 That makes them historically interesting.
 That they are also beautiful, functional objects makes them worth wearing.